netkicorp/transactid-library-python/README.md

 sent you money.

 When you are on the receiving end of one of those binary strings you can do the following to parse one.
-Please note that Payments aren't signed unlike the Invoice/PaymentRequest:
+Please note that PaymentACKs aren't signed unlike the Invoice/PaymentRequest:

     from transactid.exceptions import DecodeException